Horse drawn sleigh rides a time-honoured Cariboo Christmas tradition - Williams Lake Tribune

 Nearby they have access to several trails on Crown land where they take their guests on the rides.

 “It is very magical when there is snow covering the branches.
-People love it,” Kim said.
+People love it,” Kim says.

 When COVID-19 halted the sound of their sleigh bells part way through the season in 2020 they were disappointed, so they are looking forward to offering the rides again this year.

-“We have submitted the documents for our insurance and once that is accepted we will be offering limited bookings,” Karen said.
+“We have submitted the documents for our insurance and once that is accepted we will be offering limited bookings,” Karen says.

-Some aspects of the ride are changing because the Sepkowskis will have to sanitize after each ride.
+READ MORE: Williams Lake club bringing new cross country ski lodge to Bull Mountain

 Karen has owned horses since she was a teenager and has been driving draft horses for more than 20 years.